 Despite its portable size–perfect for travel–it has an amazingly fast medium-zoom lens and shoots stunning 4K video too!
 Pair it with a tripod and you’re all set!
 You’ll be able to capture many stunning images in Hawaii!

 Budget Option: The Panasonic LUMIX DMC-ZS60 is a great compact camera that doesn’t require additional lenses and shoots 4k video!

 I bought my first one in 2013 and have upgraded three times since.
-They not only allow you to take action shots on land, but let you capture some amazing underwater video footage too!
-The Hero7 is my current GoPro and it’s one of the smallest ones yet.
-It too captures stunning 4K resolution video as well as amazing wide-angle photos.
+They not only allow you to take action shots on land but let you capture some amazing underwater video footage too!
+The Hero7 is my current GoPro, and it’s one of the smallest ones yet.
+It, too, captures stunning 4K resolution video as well as amazing wide-angle photos.
 It has a tiny preview screen on the back, so there’s no guessing what’s in frame, and you can also stream it directly to your smartphone!

-The Karma grip is also not waterproof, so for those stunning underwater videos, I like to use this underwater telescopic pole:
+For those stunning underwater videos, I like to use this underwater telescopic pole: